-Up until now, standard VLAB sessions have been unshareable.
-That is, only the user who started a session could see the VLAB session/desktop and it wasn't possible to share the session with other users.
+VLAB sessions are typically unshareable.
+That is, only the user who started a session can see the VLAB session/desktop and it isn't possible to share the session with other users.

-We are now trialling VLAB sessions which can be shared with other users.
-What this means is that once you start up a VLAB session you can then allow other users to view and even interact with your session.
+VLAB sessions also can be started in such a way as to shareable.
+What this means is that once you start up a shareable VLAB session you can then allow other users to view and even interact with your session.

 How it works